silvershop/silvershop-core/README.md

 upgrade this module in one go without redoing the settings.
 Instead customise your application using your mysite folder.

-Make sure the module root folder is named 'ecommerce' to ensure requirements work properly, although you can change the root folder by modifying the ECOMMERCE_DIR, found in the module's _config.php file.
+Make sure the module root folder is named 'shop' to ensure requirements work properly.

 ## Configuration